-- 1. In the ServeRAID Manager tree, click the controller. - 2.
-Click Express configuration. - 3.
-Click Next. - 4.
-In the "Configuration summary" window, review the information.
+- 1. In the ServeRAID Manager tree, click the controller. - Click Express configuration. - 3.
+Click Next.
+The "Configuration summary" window opens. - 4.
+Review the information in the "Configuration summary" window.
 To change the configuration, click Modify arrays. - 5.
-Click Apply; when you are asked whether you want to apply the new configuration, click Yes.
+Click Apply; then, click Yes when asked if you want to apply the new configuration.
 The configuration is saved in the controller and in the physical drives. - 6.
-Exit from ServeRAID Manager and remove the CD from the CD-RW/DVD drive. - 7.
+Exit from ServeRAID Manager and remove the CD from the DVD-ROM drive. - 7.
 Restart the server.